 - The most important thing – Work on your mind.
 Sometimes mental blockages could cause repeated failure.

-- One should know what one wants from life.
+- You should know what you want from your life.
 If pursuing Chartered Accountancy is the means to ACHIEVE YOUR MAIN GOAL then chase CA else chase what leads you to your goal.
 Following this route, you will achieve what you want in life easier and faster.

 - Moreover, when you get registered in a CA firm sometimes you have to deal with the same clients for 3 years during your articleship (Bank audits in my case) because of which I got very less exposure in taxation.